 What is Intense Pulsed Light Treatment?

-Intense Pulsed Light is light treatment like a laser that is specific for brown spots of the skin and blood vessels.
-Depending on the size of the blood vessels and the darkness of the brown spots, different settings will be used to target these specifically.
+Intense Pulsed Light (IPL) is a light treatment similar to laser treatments that is specific for brown spots and blood vessels in the skin.
+Depending on the size of the blood vessels and the darkness of the brown spots, different settings will be used to target these conditions specifically.

 Some patients are curious about the difference between IPL and photofacials.
 A photofacial is when you use IPL on the entire face to treat sun damage, sun spots, blood vessels and stimulate collagen.
 It takes 15-30 minutes.
-IPL is the laser used to do the photofacial.
-IPL can be used to treat blood vessels alone or sun spots alone in patients that do not have both, or do not desire the treatment of both.
+IPL can be used to treat blood vessels or sun spots alone.
 In fact, IPL can be used to treat one solitary blood vessel or sun spot taking only a few minutes.

 At Janiga MDs, Dr. Timothy Janiga specializes in plastic surgery and Dr. Jennifer Janiga specializes in dermatology, giving their practice a unique, comprehensive perspective on their patients’ cosmetic needs in the Reno, Nevada area.